salesagility/SuiteCRM/README.md

 ### Contributing to the project ###

+#### Security ####

+We take Security seriously here at SuiteCRM so if you have discovered a security risk report it by emailing security@salesagility.com.
+This will be delivered to the product team who handle security issues.
+Please don't disclose security bugs publicly until they have been handled by the security team.

+Your email will be acknowledged within 24 hours, and you’ll receive a more detailed response to your email within 72 hours indicating the next steps in handling your report.

 ##### Important: Please read before developing code intended for inclusion in the SuiteCRM project. #####

 Please read and sign the following [contributor agreement][cont_agrmt]